zhihil/Lessons/F18/Projects/professional-site/lesson-1/README.md

 4. you should see "hello world, my name is NAME!" at the top of your web page, but with your name instead of "NAME"

 ### 2. "Hello World" on GitHub
-Objective: share our first webpae on GitHub pages to share with each other
+*Objective*: share our first webpae on GitHub pages to share with each other

 1. create a GitHub account (ask Ahrar if you need help!)
 2. go to "your profile" by clicking in the top right